IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

         This improves the handling of concurrent changes being made by multiple users against different fields of the same entity at the same time - specifically, it prevents a user with a stale value of some field X from overwriting a more recent value of X in the database when the user is only making changes to some other property Y and has no intention of changing X.

-        Save mode `"surgical"` doesn't help when multiple users are editing field X at the same time - if such a scenario is applicable to your application, you must implement `more advanced handling of concurrency conflicts <https://docs.microsoft.com/en-us/ef/core/saving/concurrency>`_.
+        Save mode `"surgical"` doesn't help when multiple users are editing field X at the same time - if such a scenario is applicable to your application, you must implement [more advanced handling of concurrency conflicts](https://docs.microsoft.com/en-us/ef/core/saving/concurrency).

         .. warning::

             Surgical saves require DTOs on the server that are capable of determining which of their properties have been set by the model binder, as surgical saves are sent from the client by entirely omitting properties from the ``x-www-form-urlencoded`` body that is sent to the server.

-            The :ref:`GenDTOs` implement the necessary logic for this; however, any :ref:`CustomDTOs` you have written are unlikely to be implementing the same behavior.
-For :ref:`CustomDTOs`, either implement the same pattern that can be seen in the :ref:`GenDTOs`, or use save mode `"whole"` instead.
+            The [Generated C# DTOs](/stacks/agnostic/dtos.md) implement the necessary logic for this; however, any [Custom DTOs](/modeling/model-types/dtos.md) you have written are unlikely to be implementing the same behavior.
+For [Custom DTOs](/modeling/model-types/dtos.md), either implement the same pattern that can be seen in the [Generated C# DTOs](/stacks/agnostic/dtos.md), or use save mode `"whole"` instead.

     `"whole"`
         All serializable properties of the object are sent back to the server with every save.

 `$delete: ItemApiState`
-    An :ref:`API Caller <VueApiCallers>` for the ``/delete`` endpoint.
-Uses the instance's `$params` object for the :ref:`DataSourceStandardParameters`.
+    An [API Caller](/stacks/vue/layers/api-clients.md) for the ``/delete`` endpoint.
+Uses the instance's `$params` object for the [Standard Parameters](/modeling/model-components/data-sources.md).

     If the object was loaded as a child of a collection, it will be removed from that collection upon being deleted.
 Note that ViewModels currently only support tracking of a single parent collection, so if an object is programmatically added to additional collections, it will only be removed from one of them upon delete.

 `$params: DataSourceParameters`
-    An object containing the :ref:`DataSourceStandardParameters` to be used for the `$load`, `$save`, and `$delete` API callers.
+    An object containing the [Standard Parameters](/modeling/model-components/data-sources.md) to be used for the `$load`, `$save`, and `$delete` API callers.

 `$dataSource: DataSource`
     Getter/setter wrapper around `$params.dataSource`.
-Takes an instance of a :ref:`Data Source <DataSources>` class :ref:`generated in the Model Layer <VueModelsDataSource>`.
+Takes an instance of a [Data Source](/modeling/model-components/data-sources.md) class [generated in the Model Layer](/stacks/vue/layers/models.md).

 `$includes: string | null`
     Getter/setter wrapper around `$params.includes`.
-See :ref:`Includes` for more information.
+See [Includes String](/concepts/includes.md) for more information.

 |